 The name Merus in Latin means undiluted, unmixed or complete as in referring to wine.

-Time and time again on this project we’ve heard the wine making mantra uttered, “it all starts in the vineyards”.
-Here at Merus this is a truism that is held close to the vest.
+Time and time again we have heard the wine making mantra mentioned, “it all starts in the vineyards”.
+At Merus this is a truism that is extremely important.
 While having never owned vineyards for their own wine, Merus works with 20-25 small growers each year whose micro vineyards range in size from merely a tenth of an acre to vineyards much larger.
 Merus has significant input into how they want these vineyards managed, from cover crops, to trellising, to harvest decisions.
-This attention to detail is carried over into the winery and as they say at Merus about their winemaking, it is “obsessive enology”!
+This attention to detail is carried over into the winery; Merus describes their own winemaking as, “obsessive enology”.

-Such is their demand for quality that typically only a percentage of barrels are selected each year for the final blends (usually less than 55%).
-While their source vineyards are small, they do not pick each vineyard in one pass rather they hand select the fruit down to the individual rows and vines thus ensuring they are picking fruit that has the flavor profile they desire.
+Such is their focus on quality that their winemaking team only uses a percentage of barrels for the final blends (typically less than 55%).
+While their source vineyards are small, they do not pick each vineyard in one pass rather they hand select the grapes down to the individual rows and vines, thus ensuring they are picking grapes which has the flavor profile they desire.
 As a result, during harvest, they continuously manage many small lot fermentations.

-Their focus is on one wine each year – always a Cabernet Sauvignon from various vineyard locations (St. Helena, Stags Leap) including Napa’s Coombsville region.
-Merus has sourced from Coombsville since their first vintages, before Coombsville was “hot”.
-We’ve mentioned this before in regard to the Coombsville region.
-This is still Napa Valley’s newest sub appellation; it became a sub-AVA in late 2011 and since then has built a solid reputation primarily as a source for cooler climate Cabernet Sauvignon and other varieties.
+Merus produces several wines each each year, but with a focus on the namesake Merus Cabernet Sauvignon.
+Grapes for this wine are sourced from various vineyard locations including St. Helena, Stags Leap and Coombsville.
+Merus has sourced from Coombsville since their first vintages.
+This is still Napa Valley’s newest sub appellation; it became a sub-AVA in late 2011 and since then has developed a solid reputation as a source for cooler climate Cabernet Sauvignon and other red varieties.
 While generally accepted that this is a cooler growing region, Coombsville has many micro-climates especially on the east side of the region against the warmer summertime slopes of the Vaca mountains.
-Wine from this region is surprisingly complex, soft and layered in flavor and typically not vegetal on the nose or on the palate.
+Wines from this region are surprisingly complex, soft and layered in flavor and typically not vegetal on the nose or on the palate.

-Merus also makes another wine under the name Altvs (a more recent entry into their portfolio as the first vintage of this wine is from 2005) – and as they say at the winery, this is the wine to enjoy drinking while your Merus wines are aging.
-Their current production of Merus is 500 cases with the production of Altus at 1000 cases every year.
+Merus also makes another wine under the name Altvs, introduced into their portfolio in 2005.
+As they say at the winery, this is the wine to enjoy drinking while your Merus wines are aging.
+Their current production of Merus is 500 cases with the production of Altus at 1,000 cases every year.
 Each wine is stylistically different from the other.

 Select Wines

-The 2019 Merus Cabernet Sauvignon is deep ruby in color and opaque with a purplish rim in the glass; the bouquet initially offers aromas of cocoa powder, cassis and dark olive which soon makes way for ripe but not sweetly fruited notes of blackberry, boysenberry and blueberry.
+The 2019 Merus Cabernet Sauvignon is 97% Cabernet Sauvignon and 3% Petit Verdot; this wine is deep ruby in color and opaque with a purplish rim in the glass; the bouquet initially offers aromas of cocoa powder, cassis and dark olive which soon makes way for ripe but not sweetly fruited notes of blackberry, boysenberry and blueberry.
 Background complementary scents include cinnamon, clove and other baking spices.
 The palate offers mouth-filling fruit focused both on richness and ripeness of flavor.
 These include notes of plum, blueberry and dark cherry.
 The tannins sport a dense textural profile but without a heavy grip.
 And they drop off on the finish as the fruit continues to persist for quite some time along with a light dry/earthy and tobacco spice character.
 Despite a listed 15.8% alcohol one doesn’t feel its warmth when swallowing.
+It was aged for 24 months in 100% new French oak barrels.

 The 2013 Merus Cabernet Sauvignon needs some time to open and reveal its layers of depth both on the bouquet and on the palate.
 Dark in the glass it shows a noticeable herbal or eucalyptus quality to the aroma which is subtle but not intense.
 As it opens, the wine reveals darker fruit and dark chocolate along with earthy notes and cigar smoke.
 It is also, somewhat meaty on the bouquet.
 It features plenty of depth on the palate focusing mostly on darker fruit flavors which are complemented by a wood spice and moderate structure on the finish.